angryobject/react-pure-to-class/packages/react-pure-to-class-vscode/README.md

 Replaces pure functional react components with class components.
+Works both for JavaScript and TypeScript.

 Select a block of code, choose `React Pure To Class` from the Command Palette.